 “To us entrepreneurs, our businesses are our babies.
 We do everything we need to do to ensure our baby arrives safely and has a healthy existence.
 In many cases, however, we get so wrapped up in coddling that baby that we forget to take care of our own future.”

 For entrepreneurs, self-employed individuals or those who run small businesses, there is a major risk that business issues could pose a threats to personal assets.
 To deflect these type risks, you might choose to operate the business as an S corporation or a limited-liability company (LLC).
-Law experts and asset planners suggest that an LLC is the best option to lessen asset loss because, as Jeffrey Verdon, a lawyer in Newport Beach, Calif says, “Operating under an S corporation or LLC is the better bet because it’s harder for creditors to take your share of the business to satisfy a personal debt.”
+Law experts and asset planners suggest that an LLC is the best option to lessen asset loss.
+As Jeffrey Verdon, a lawyer in Newport Beach, Calif says, “Operating under an S corporation or LLC is the better bet because it’s harder for creditors to take your share of the business to satisfy a personal debt.”

 Moreover, for those business-for-self individuals who have significant assets or for physicians, real-estate developers and any other professionals who tend to attract lawsuits, attorneys strongly suggest establishing an Asset-Protection Trust.
 This tends to be the strongest legal tool to shield liquid assets, especially when utilizing an offshore trust where the trustee resides beyond the reach of local courts.